If you're looking for income then you should look at this list of the 20 best income portfolios.

 These lazy portfolios are portfolios that will serve you well for many years to come

-But we are human.
-We are subject to a host of biases when it comes to investing and money.
+We are investors, but we are human.
+We are subject to many biases when it comes to investing and money.

 - Recency bias.
 We tend to attribute more importance to recent events (like past stock returns).
 But recent data may not and certainly is not in investing representative of the long-term performance of investing.